“Charity had known something was not right. No living thing could have survived the beating her brothers and father had given her.”

 My rating: 4/5

-Warm with be available for purchase in September 2018.
+Warm will be available for purchase in September 2018.

 This review was requested by the author.